12 Shopify Abandoned Cart Email Tips + Examples to Earn You More “Cha-Chings”

 Over 1.7 million businesses around the world use Shopify, making it one of the go-to ecommerce platforms for entrepreneurs and small business owners.

-And what do countless Shopify merchants love more than anything in the world?
-The “cha-ching” sound that means they just made a sale.
+Shopify merchants love the “cha-ching” sound that means they just made a sale.
 But don’t take my word for it…

 The “cha-ching” sound that the Shopify app makes when you get sales is music to my ears ❤️